kallaway/100-days-of-code/log.md

 **Thoughts:** JavaScript is not my friend yet.
 I still don't really understand its use, eventhough I think today's work helped a lot.
 I rewarded myself by going back to HTML/CSS and learned a lot about it, and had a lot of fun.
 It's what I feel is missing from JavaScript right now, the fun.
 I hope it'll come soon.

-**Link to work:** No link...
-I twitted though (@MagaliMilbergue).

 ### Day 2: June 9, 2019.

 **Today's Progress**: Finished the Basic JavaScript chapter from the Javascript Algorithms And Data Structures Certification on Free Code Camp.
 Then had a little fun with HTML and CSS.

 **Thoughts:** I guess I understand Javascript a little better.
 I even found some of the exercises to be fun.
 (Yes, I actually had fun with javascript ! unbelievable!).
 I still don't really grasp what it can be usefull for in web developpment....
 I guess I'll get it later.
 I also got some suggestions on twitter on how to have a little bit of fun with javascript and better grasp its usefullness so I'm really happy about that.

-**Link to work:** No link...
-I still twitted though (@MagaliMilbergue).

 ### Day 3: June 10, 2019.